kaaproject/kaa/Programming-guide/Key-platform-features/Common-Type-Library/index.md

 * **flat**: exports the CT schema file and a file with all referenced CTs inline.
 * **library**: exports .jar archive containing the CT schema and all referenced CTs as compiled java classes.

->**NOTE:** The java library provides all necessary java structures, including the nested types, in compliance with the CT schema.
+The java library provides all necessary java structures, including the nested types, in compliance with the CT schema.
->You can use these java classes in external applications.
+You can use these java classes in external applications.
->For example, you can serialize binary log records generated by data collection process.
+For example, you can serialize binary log records generated by data collection process.
-{:.note}

 ## Further reading
 * [Apache Avro](http://avro.apache.org)